cs50nestm/programs/isbn/README.md

 ## I S BN Calculatin'

 Let’s try all this out.
-The ISBN-10 for the *Absolute Beginner’s Guide to C*, one of the course’s recommended books, is 0-789-75198-4, the tenth digit of which is, obviously, 4.
+The ISBN-10 for the *Absolute Beginner’s Guide to C*, is 0-789-75198-4, the tenth digit of which is, obviously, 4.
 But is the syllabus right?
 Well, let’s first take that sum using the ISBN-10’s first nine digits (highlighted in bold):

 1·**0** + 2·**7** + 3·**8** + 4·**9** + 5·**7** + 6·**5** + 7·**1** + 8·**9** + 9·**8** = 290